Best Diet for Rheumatoid Arthritis & Foods to Avoid

 In the last few decades, researchers have observed that the Mediterranean diet is highly beneficial in combating the pains and swelling related to rheumatoid arthritis.
 People who consume the Mediterranean diet regularly incorporate olive oil in their foods.

 According to researchers, a compound called oleocanthal is present in extra virgin olive oil.
-This chemical compound aids in suppressing the pain that RA patients suffer from.
+This chemical compound aids in suppressing the pain that rheumatoid arthritis patients suffer from.
 In addition, this chemical compound affects the human body in a similar way to nonsteroidal anti-inflammatory drugs (NSAIDs), like ibuprofen.

 4. Berries

 All kinds of berries, like strawberries, blueberries, raspberries, blackberries, etc., are very high in antioxidants like ellagic acids and proanthocyanins.
-These antioxidant compounds help the human body to fight cell damage and inflammation caused due to RA.
+These antioxidant compounds help the human body fight cell damage and inflammation caused due to rheumatoid arthritis.

 Since the amount and the combination of these antioxidant compounds differ in each berry, one should make it a point to include a variety of berries in the daily diet.